Vandalic War: Roman–Vandal relations until 533

-In 523, Hilderic (r.
-523–530), the son of Huneric, ascended the throne at Carthage.
-Himself a descendant of Valentinian III, Hilderic re-aligned his kingdom and brought it closer to the Roman Empire: according to the account of Procopius (The Vandalic War, I.9) he was an unwarlike, amiable person, who ceased the persecution of the Chalcedonians, exchanged gifts and embassies with Justinian I (r.
-527–565) even before the latter's rise to the throne, and even replaced his image in his coins with that of the emperor.
+In 523, Hilderic, the son of Huneric, ascended the throne at Carthage.
+Himself a descendant of Valentinian III, Hilderic re-aligned his kingdom and brought it closer to the Roman Empire: according to the account of Procopius (The Vandalic War, I.9) he was an unwarlike, amiable person, who ceased the persecution of the Chalcedonians, exchanged gifts and embassies with Justinian I even before the latter's rise to the throne, and even replaced his own image in his coins with that of the emperor.
 Justinian evidently hoped that this rapprochement would lead to the peaceful subordination of the Vandal state to his empire.
-However, Hilderic's pro-Roman policies, coupled with a defeat suffered against the Mauri in Byzacena, led to opposition among the Vandal nobility, which resulted in his overthrow and imprisonment in 530 by his cousin, Gelimer (r.
-530–534).
-Justinian seized the opportunity, demanding Hilderic's restoration, with Gelimer predictably refusing to do so.
+However, Hilderic's pro-Roman policies, coupled with a defeat suffered against the Mauri in Byzacena, led to opposition among the Vandal nobility, which resulted in his overthrow and imprisonment in 530 by his cousin, Gelimer.
+Justinian seized the opportunity, demanding Hilderic's restoration, with Gelimer predictably refusing.
 Justinian then demanded Hilderic's release to Constantinople, threatening war otherwise.
 Gelimer was unwilling to surrender a rival claimant to Justinian, who could use him to stir up trouble in his kingdom, and probably expected war to come either way, according to J.B.
 Bury.
 He consequently refused Justinian's demand on the grounds that this was an internal matter among the Vandals.

 Justinian now had his pretext, and with peace restored on his eastern frontier with Sassanid Persia in 532, he started assembling an invasion force.
 According to Procopius (The Vandalic War, I.10), the news of Justinian's decision to go to war with the Vandals caused great consternation among the capital's elites, in whose minds the disaster of 468 was still fresh.
 The financial officials resented the expenditure involved, while the military was weary from the Persian war and feared the Vandals' sea-power.
 The emperor's scheme received support mostly from the Church, reinforced by the arrival of victims of renewed persecutions from Africa.
 Only the powerful minister John the Cappadocian dared to openly voice his opposition to the expedition, however, and Justinian disregarded it and pressed on with his preparations.